westbaystars/exk_passwd/blogs/08-settings-dialog.md

 * :none: No transformation - use word as listed
 * :alternate: alternating WORD case
-* :capitalise: Capitalise First Letter
+* :capitalize: Capitalize First Letter
-* :invert: cAPITALISE eVERY lETTER eXCEPT tHe fIRST
+* :invert: cAPITALIZE eVERY lETTER eXCEPT tHe fIRST
 * :lower: lower case
 * :upper: UPPER CASE
-* :random: EVERY word randomly CAPITALISED or NOT
+* :random: EVERY word randomly CAPITALIZED or NOT

 In the Official Port, this is just a pull down selection.
 So let's implement it.